OSC/ood-documentation/develop/_sources/reference/commands/nginx-stage/commands/app-reset.rst.txt

 Examples
 --------

-To update all the deployed app configs using the currently available
+To update all the deployed app configurations using the currently available
 template:

 .. code-block:: sh

    sudo nginx_stage app_reset --sub-uri '/pun'

-This will return the paths to the newly generated app configs.
+This will return the paths to the newly generated app configurations.